Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Abstract

 \section{Abstract}

-We consider frugal splitting operators for finite sum monotone inclusion problems, i.e., splitting operators that use exactly one direct or resolvent evaluation of each operator of the sum.
-A novel representation of these operators in terms of what we call a generalized primal-dual resolvent is presented.
-This representation reveals a number of new results regarding lifting numbers, existence of solution maps, and parallelizability of the forward and backward evaluations.
-We show that the minimal lifting is $n-1-f$ where $n$ is the number of monotone operators and $f$ is the number of direct evaluations in the splitting.
-Furthermore, we show that this lifting number is only achievable as long as the first and last evaluations are resolvent evaluations.
-In the case of frugal resolvent splitting operators, these results are the same as the results of Ryu and Malitsky--Tam.
-The representation also enables a unified convergence analysis and we present a generally applicable theorem for the convergence and Fej\'er monotonicity of fixed point iterations of frugal splitting operators with cocoercive direct evaluations.
-We conclude by constructing a new convergent and parallelizable frugal splitting operator with minimal lifting.
+We investigate frugal splitting operators for finite sum monotone inclusion problems.
+These operators utilize exactly one direct or resolvent evaluation of each operator of the sum, and the splitting operator's output is dictated by linear combinations of these evaluations' inputs and outputs.
+To facilitate analysis, we introduce a novel representation of frugal splitting operators via a {\emph{generalized primal-dual resolvent}}.
+The representation is characterized by an index and four matrices, and we provide conditions on these that ensure equivalence between the classes of frugal splitting operators and generalized primal-dual resolvents.
+Our representation paves the way for new results regarding lifting numbers and the development of a unified convergence analysis for frugal splitting operator methods, contingent on the directly evaluated operators being cocoercive.
+The minimal lifting number is $n-1-f$ where $n$ is the number of monotone operators and $f$ is the number of direct evaluations in the splitting.
+Notably, this lifting number is achievable only if the first and last operator evaluations are resolvent evaluations.
+These results generalize the minimal lifting results by Ryu and Malitsky--Tam that consider frugal resolvent splittings.
+Building on our representation, we delineate a constructive method to design frugal splitting operators, exemplified in the design of a novel, convergent, and parallelizable frugal splitting operator with minimal lifting.